Sprinkler Friction Loss Calculator: Hazen-Williams per NFPA 13

 Calculate Fire Sprinkler Pipe Friction Loss, Velocity, and Total Equivalent Length

 Free sprinkler friction loss calculator for fire protection engineers, sprinkler fitters, and inspectors.
 Enter flow rate in GPM, pipe size, C-factor, and pipe length with fittings to calculate friction loss in PSI using the Hazen-Williams formula P_f = 4.52 x Q^1.85 / (C^1.85 x D^4.87).
-Checks velocity against NFPA 13 guidelines.
+Includes a 20 ft/s velocity practice screen (NFPA 13 itself sets no general velocity limit).

 Calculate full sprinkler system hydraulics